-Of interest, in one interview Emily spoke of owning an Ibanez GB-10 (early on in her New Orleans experience ) , a signature series George Benson model, which is a little like the Gibson ES-175, Here's what she had to about it.
+Of interest, in one interview Emily spoke of owning an Ibanez GB-10 (early on in her New Orleans experience ) , a signature series George Benson model.
+Here's what she had to say about it:

 It was good because it was thin enough, but I found that it was good only if you wanted to sound like George Benson. the top strings were very chinky and trebly, the low strings were warm and bassy, but they didn't sustain at all.
 It got a very percussive sound, like the way George plays.
 It was perfect for me in some ways, but I wanted a guitar that I could use for rock work, and it was terrible for that.

 AmplifiersOn the list of amps Emily is known to have liked are: Roland Chorus, Walter Woods, Music Man, Polytone and Fender.
 Besides of course the tone, one of her biggest considerations for an amp was related to the weight.
 When you schlep your own gear, how much you have to lug is a factor. " I owned a Polytone, which is kind of like a Fender Twin Reverb, except the Twin is much too heavy for me.
 I can't pick one up, so I use the Polytone.
 I'd much rather use a tube amp, though.
 I buy amps that I can pick up, otherwise I have to get strange men from the street to help me take it out of the car."
 Of note, she was a proud owner of a VW Rabbit, Volkswagen of America headquarters was located on the industrial side of her hometown, Englewood.
 Try stuffing a Twintube into the back of that!